 ...and much more.

-After years of traveling around the world and making several "top" doctors scratch their head and getting no answers to my health issues, modern medicine had failed me.
+After years of being a nomad, traveling around the world, making several "top" doctors scratch their head and getting no answers to my health issues, modern medicine had failed me.

 I then decided to take a new approach to solving my health issues - by studying epigenetics and psychoneuroimmunology - applying these new principals into improving my health and others.